sebastianludwig/imapfilter-web-ui/README.md

 # Motivation

-I really like [`imapfilter`](https://github.com/lefcha/imapfilter) and wanted to run it on my Raspberry Pi but there were two things holding me:
+I really like [`imapfilter`](https://github.com/lefcha/imapfilter) and wanted to run it on my Raspberry Pi, but there were two things holding me back:

-1. Having to write the mail account passwords into the plaintext configuration files or having to log in via SSH to enter them.
+1. Having to put the mail account passwords into the plaintext configuration files or having to log in via SSH to enter them.
 1. Having to log in via SSH to tweak the configuration and add new rules.

-So I created a simple web UI as frontend for [`imapfilter`](https://github.com/lefcha/imapfilter).
+So I've created a simple web UI as frontend for [`imapfilter`](https://github.com/lefcha/imapfilter).
-It prompts you for the mail acocunt passwords in the browser allowing you to use your password manager.
+It prompts you for the mail account passwords in the browser, allowing you to use your password manager.
-And it allows you to modify the configuration.
+And it lets you modify the configuration.

 # Installation